1905 Uruguayan parliamentary election

 Parliamentary elections were held in Uruguay on 22 January 1905 to elect all members of the Chamber of Representatives and 7 of the 19 members of the Senate.
 The elections had originally been scheduled for November 1904, but were postponed in the aftermath of the Saravia revolt, which had culminated in the Battle of Masoller in September 1904.

 Electoral system

 Suffrage was limited to literate men.
-Voting was not secret, as voters had to sign their ballot paper.
+Voting was not secret, as voters had to sign their ballot papers.